Eschatology: Great Tribulation

 The Gospel of Luke describes a complete unraveling of the social fabric, with widespread calamity and war:

 In the Book of Revelation, the "great tribulation" (Rev. 7:14b) refers to a time of affliction upon God's people.

-Catholicism and Orthodoxy
+Catholicism

 The Profession of Faith addresses Catholic beliefs concerning the last days.
 Catholicism adheres to the amillennial school of thought, promoted by Augustine of Hippo in his work The City of God.

 Protestantism

 Contemporary use of the term End Times has evolved from literal belief in Christian millennialism.
 In this tradition, Biblical apocalypse is believed to be imminent, with various current events as omens of impending Armageddon.
-These beliefs have been put forward by the Adventist movement (Millerites), Jehovah's Witnesses, and dispensational premillennialists.
+These beliefs have been put forward by the Adventist movement (Millerites) and dispensational premillennialists.
 In 1918 a group of eight, well-known preachers produced the London Manifesto, warning of an imminent second coming of Christ shortly after the 1917 liberation of Jerusalem by the British.